Fujifilm X100F vs Leica M9

 - Faster burst: Shoots at higher frequency (8 vs 2 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the M9 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M9 requires a separate lens.

 - More compact: Is smaller (127x75mm vs 139x80mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M9).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M9).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.